7 offshoring terms you need to be familiar

 One of the fundamental principles of this model is performance benchmarking.
 If the lowest price is your priority, then you won’t get quality.
 Working with the right partner — someone that can equip you with the smoothest processes, find you the best talents, and take any concerns that you may have about the quality off your shoulders, is what smartsourcing stands for.

-5. Dedicated development teams
+5. Dedicated development teams: Built for your needs

 A dedicated development team is essentially a concept that is built upon ownership and control.